Technical Failure vs Absolute Failure

 Not to mention that rep 13 in the video above obviously wouldn’t count because I didn’t complete it.
 Why bother putting that extra effort into a rep you’re not going to complete?

 If you experience a hitch, stop.
 That’s a good rule of thumb.
-Ideally you stop one rep shy of that hitch, that’s technical failure.
+Ideally, you stop one rep shy of that hitch or at the hitch or at best the last rough rep after it, all of which are definitely technical failure.

 Sometimes the risk isn’t worth the reward.

-Technical failure, though more subjective, eliminates all the risk without dramatically sacrificing the result.
+Technical failure, though more subjective, eliminates all the risks without dramatically sacrificing the result.
 You will have to work and practice to find your sweet spot.

 It ensures you can finish every rep but that you still hit an appropriate amount of fatigue to get a result.

-If you want to build strength, lift ≤8 reps to technical failure, possibly even a rep shy of technical failure.
-I have an article on the backburner about that too.
+If you want to build strength, lift ≤8 reps to technical failure, or possibly even a rep shy of technical failure.
+I have an article on the back burner about that too.

 If you want to build muscle, lift ≤12 reps to technical failure too.